MauricioMoraes/bigdata_cloud_computing_assignment3/README.md

 * Henrique Spyra Gubert - hs2807
 * Radu Michael Moldoveanu - rmm2231

+**NOTE**: We implemented the analytics to see how sentiment evolves over time for extra points.

 # Contents

 * **web_interface**: web application to show all analytics